lucidworks/web-v2-remote-support/SETUP_GUIDE.md

    cd "docker-compose/jdk17"
    ```

 > **Note**: The main difference between these setups is the Java version used in the Docker image.
-Newer connector versions (5.9.10+) use Java 17, while older versions use Java 11.
+Newer connector versions (>=5.9.11) use Java 17, while older versions use Java 11.

 ## Step 3: Configure the Connector
+Configure:
+   - Kafka bridge settings
+   - Proxy settings
+   - Plugin path

 1. Edit the connector configuration file:
    ```bash